Dishoungh/cpu/README.md

 	- Clock: This is the clock signal to synchronously control the RAM modules.
 	- Data_In: This is a 32 bit input that will be stored if the store input is enabled.
 The "Size_Flag" input will determine if a byte, a half word, or a full word will be stored.
 - Outputs
  	- Data_Out: This is a 32 bit output that represents the data that is being loaded if the Load input is enabled.
-The "Size_Flag" input will dietermine if a byte, a half word, or a full word will be loaded.
+The "Size_Flag" input will determine if a byte, a half word, or a full word will be loaded.

 ![RAM Block](./images/Memory/RAM_Block.png)

 <ins>Building the Main Memory Unit</ins>

 Now I that I have my RAM block submodule, I will make 16 of these.
 Why?
 Because I think 16 is a good number.
 I'm not implementing the full 32 bits of addresses.
 That will require me to decode out 256 RAM blocks.
-I'm not doing all that and neither are you (at least in Logisim).
+I'm not doing all that and neither are you (at least in Logisim).<br>

+In this level, I have 16 RAM blocks, 7 inputs, and 1 output.

+- Inputs
+	- Unsigned0_Signed1: This will be an input to determine to treat the output data as an unsigned value or a signed value
+		- 0 = Unsigned
+		- 1 = Signed
+	- Enable: This will enable either the loading or storing modes of the RAM block.
+	- Load: This will flag the RAM modules in the RAM block to output data.
+	- Store: This will flag the RAM modules in the RAM block to save data from the "Data_In" input.
+	- Size_Flag: This is a 2 bit input that will signal the RAM block if I want to store or load a byte (8 bits), a half word (16 bits), or a full word (32 bits).
+Notice in the size flag opcode, I've derived this from the [instruction formatting spreadsheet](./RISC-V-Instructions.xlsx).
+If an invalid size flag is detected, the RAM block shouldn't do anything.
+		- 00 = Store/Load Byte
+		- 01 = Store/Load Half Word
+		- 10 = Store/Load Word
+		- 11 = Invalid
+	- Address: This is a 24-bit input that will address the individual bytes in the RAM modules.
+	- Clock: This is the clock signal to synchronously control the RAM modules.
+	- Data_In: This is a 32 bit input that will be stored if the store input is enabled.
+The "Size_Flag" input will determine if a byte, a half word, or a full word will be stored.
+- Outputs
+ 	- Data_Out: This is a 32 bit output that represents the data that is being loaded if the Load input is enabled.
+The "Size_Flag" input will determine if a byte, a half word, or a full word will be loaded.

 ![Memory](./images/Memory/Memory.png)

+What I have implemented is not too far off from how FPGAs utilize block RAM.
+Since we can load and store data in one clock cycle, this may work out for our idealized, non-pipelined model where everything is executed in a single clock cycle.
+Again, we will build up to a pipelined architecture later.

 ## Branching